 As we operate globally, we are exposed to the risk that our financial condition, results of operations and cash flows could be impacted by changes in foreign currency exchange rates.
-As of November 30, 2023, we maintained a series of foreign currency forward contracts to hedge a portion of our primary currency exposures, namely the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
-We entered into these contracts to hedge between 25% to 75% of the currency exposure related to our projected operating income in these primary currencies over their respective hedge periods.
-The hedge period maturities range from the second quarter of fiscal 2024 through the first quarter of fiscal 2025.
+As of February 29, 2024, we maintained a series of foreign currency forward contracts to hedge a portion of our primary currency exposures, namely the British Pound Sterling, Indian Rupee, Euro and Philippine Peso.
+We entered into these contracts with the intent to hedge between 25% to 75% of the currency exposure related to our projected operating income in these primary currencies over their respective hedge periods.
+The hedge maturity periods range from the third quarter of fiscal 2024 through the second quarter of fiscal 2025.